Stepper Frames, Comfortable Light Weight Eye Wear

 - Strength and flexibility of the frame material

-Persistence in the brand’s fundamental design principles means Stepper has developed an almost unique reputation for quality, well-fitting frames.
-It may produce very classically styled frames but at its core are innovation and technology.
-As a brand, Stepper will continue creating frames for professional opticians and this focus will never change.
+Stepper produces very classically styled frames but at its core are innovation and technology.
+As a brand, Stepper continues in creating frames for professional opticians and this focus will never change.
 Forty-five years since it first began making frames, Stepper certainly has a comfortable future.

 To see the whole stepper range, click here: